-Our focus groups and discussions with these doctors and their representatives have revealed that there are many benefits of being a SAS or LE doctor, but some do have concerns about professional development, support in the workplace and bullying and harassment.
+Our focus groups and discussions with these doctors and their representatives revealed that there are many benefits of being a SAS or LE doctor.
+But, some also raised concerns about professional development, support in the workplace and bullying and harassment.

 Prior to developing this survey, we spoke to SAS and LE doctors and the key organisations that work with them.
-Based on their feedback, we’ve developed a comprehensive question set to capture views on priority areas including:
+We used their feedback to develop a comprehensive question set that reflected their views.

 - Career development and access to training

 - Awareness and implementation of the SAS charters